conflux-fans/summerhackfest-2025/projects/layerzero_nftBridge/README.md

 The project demonstrates how **LayerZero-powered interoperability** can unlock new opportunities for NFT projects.

-**Note :** The NFT mint was not showcased in demo video because it is not considered a reliable feature and was only created to test bridging NFTs that have no value to avoid loss.

 ⚠️ This is **not production-ready**:
 - Metadata is not yet passed between chains